Associate Professor of Law

 - Habeas Corpus

-Professor Moore joined the College of Law faculty in 2012, teaching in the areas of criminal law, criminal procedure, and evidence.
-In her first year, she received both the College of Law’s Goldman Prize for Teaching Excellence and the Junior Scholar Paper Competition Award sponsored by the Criminal Justice Section of the Association of American Law Schools.
+Awards include a 2007 Open Society Institute Senior Justice Advocacy Fellowship, two University of Cincinnati College of Law Goldman Prizes for Teaching Excellence (2012 and 2015), and a Junior Scholar Paper Competition Award sponsored by the Criminal Justice Section of the Association of American Law Schools.

 Democracy Enhancement in Criminal Law and Procedure, 2014 Utah L. Rev. ___ (manuscript selected for 2012 Junior Scholar Paper Competition Award by Criminal Justice Section, Association of American Law Schools)

 G Forces: Gideon v.
 Wainwright and Matthew Adler’s Move Beyond Cost-Benefit Analysis, ___ Seattle J. Soc.
 Justice ___ (invited symposium essay forthcoming 2013)

 Democracy and Criminal Discovery Reform After Connick and Garcetti, 77 Brooklyn L. Rev. 1329 (2012)

 Causes, Consequences, and Cures of Racial and Ethnic Disproportionality in Conviction and Incarceration Rates, 3 Freedom Center Journal 35 (2011)

 Covenant and Feminist Reconstructions of Subjectivity within Theories of Justice, 55 L. & Contemp.
 Probs.
 159 (1992)